apple/turicreate/userguide/activity_classifier/export_coreml.md

 }
 ```
 #### Making predictions
-After `prediction_window` readings were aggregated, we call the model to get a prediction of the current user's activity.
+After `prediction_window` readings are aggregated, we call the model to get a prediction of the current user's activity.

 ```swift
 func performModelPrediction () -> String? {